anishana/anishana.github.io/_pages/about.md

 I am a Masters student at the Dept. of Computer Science and Engineering, The State University of New York at Buffalo.
 My primary areas of work are creating applications for SaaS-based companies using languages like Java, JavaScript and tapping into various libraries and frameworks like SpringBoot, Node.js, React.js, Express.js.
 I graduated as a Bachelor of Engineering from SIES Graduate School of Technology, University of Mumbai.

-I have worked at [Assurekit Technologies Pvt.
+I used to work at Senior Software Engineer at [Assurekit Technologies Pvt.
 Ltd.](https://assurekit.com/) which is one of the leading startups in insurtech industry.

+I also worked as a Software Engineer [Business Solution Group Pvt.
+Ltd.](https://www.bsg.ind.in/), the fastest growing Fintech startup, developing Core Banking Solution.